daystephen/klog/README.md

 To initialise a bug database within your project run:

-    clog init
+    klog init

-Once you've initialised your clog database you will need to ensure that you add the **.clog** database to your revision control system.
+Once you've initialised your klog database you will need to ensure that you add the **.klog** database to your revision control system.

 To add a new bug, optionally specifying a title for it, please run:

-    clog add This is my bug title
+    klog add This is my bug title

 If no title is specified a bug report will be created with a default title.
 This will open an editor for you to enter the bug report text.